Arguments

 -t IDLE -p 5 -f true

-The animation is played when the player is idle.
 Also, a random number is drawn, so this animation covers 5 of those drawn numbers.

 If an animation is already playing then it will be cancelled first.